Link back to the Teacher’s Guide Table of Contents

 Labs

 The spinach leaf disc lab is a fabulous way to get your students to experiment with photosynthesis.
 The version in the previous link was adapted from one shared by Susan Wentzien at Lake Oswego High School.
-I’ve modified it to work as an inquiry lab.
-Also, if you wanted to print it out, you’ll probably need to modify the formatting (I’ve taken to giving each lab group a Chromebook or two)
+I’ve modified it to work as an inquiry lab (see the handout, starting on page 5).

 While the spinach leaf disk is what most AP Biology teachers do these days, the College Board loves asking questions about a photosynthesis lab from the old lab manual that measures the photoreduction of the dye DPIP.
 DPIP is dark blue when it’s oxidized, and turns clear when it’s reduced.
 In this version of the lab, you’d extract chloroplasts from spinach leaves.
 The resulting chloroplast suspensions would be mixed with DPIP and then placed in the light under a variety of experimental conditions.
 For example, some chloroplasts would be boiled.
 Others would be covered in foil.
 A third group would be the positive control (exposed to light).